tugberkugurlu/go-bloggy/web/posts/2021/2021-03-27_21-14-00-whiteboard-coding-interviews-might-not-be-as-bad-as-you-think.md

 > OK, this section is purely based on assumptions, and totally speculative.
 If you are type of person who likes to focus on facts, or at least the opinions formed based on experience, you may wanna skip this.
 If not, buckle up!

+We should be open about the fact that these interviews are assessing part of our knowledge that we are not using too much day to day.

 ## Conclusion

+## Further Resources

+ - [Thread based on Jaana Dogan's recent Tweet on this topic](https://twitter.com/rakyll/status/1372747015260540936), it can be useful if you want to gain further perspective on how different people think about this.
+ - [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards), it seems to be curated list for companies (or teams) that don't do "whiteboard" interviews
+ - [Get that job at Google](http://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html) Steve Yegge's very informative post on hiring at Google.
+Very old now, but surprising still a lot of relevant bits.
+It's worth checking out.